 Tenant Obligation Notes:

-This is usually regulated through the terms of the lease agreement.
+This is usually regulated through the terms of the leasing agreement.

 Section 1.
 Fit Cost Data